 Mode Shift Stars

-Modeshift STARS is the national schools awards scheme that has been established to recognise schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable travel.
+The national schools awards scheme that has been established to recognise schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable travel.

 The scheme encourages schools across the country to join in a major effort to increase levels of sustainable and active travel in order to improve the health and well-being of children and young people.
 Every school and college in Solihull can participate in Modeshift STARS for free.
 If you would like more information then please contact us.

-Nursery kits are available for hire, free of charge.
+Available for hire, free of charge.
 The kit contains traffic-related play equipment for a whole class and comes with a range of educational worksheets.
 They are suitable for children in nursery or reception.
 For more information contact us.

 Starting Small - getting to school the easy way